Samuel Howell Ashbridge

-Samuel Howell Ashbridge (December 5, 1848 – March 1, 1906) was an American politician.
-He served one term as the mayor of Philadelphia from 1899 to 1903.
-He was one of the mayors excoriated in Shame of the Cities, a series by muckraker Lincoln Steffens on municipal corruption.
-A report by the Philadelphia Municipal League referred to his administration as “a crew of municipal pirates.”
+Samuel Howell Ashbridge (December 5, 1848 – March 24, 1906) was an American politician who served as mayor of Philadelphia from 1899 to 1903.
+He was a member of the Pennsylvania Republication political machine and is considered one of the most corrupt mayors in Philadelphia history.
+His corruption was exposed in The Shame of the Cities, a book by muckraker Lincoln Steffens.

 Early life

-Ashbridge was born in Philadelphia on December 5, 1848 to a Quaker family.
-Early on he worked as a clerk for a mercantile business and a coal yard.
-He later had his own coal business.
+Ashbridge was born in Philadelphia on December 5, 1848, to a Quaker family.
+He worked as a clerk for a mercantile business and a coal yard.
+He later owned his own coal business.
 In 1893, he became a deputy coroner in Philadelphia and won election as coroner in 1896.